-Specifically, the IGE tells us, roughly, that children whose incomes start out s percent apart will tend to end up e percent apart, on average.
-Equivalently, it indicates that the ratio of adulthood incomes between children who grew up rich and poor tends to be lower by a factor of f compared with the ratio of their childhood incomes.
-And that is equivalent to saying that the ratio of adulthood-to-childhood income for the richer child tends to be lower by a factor of f compared with the ratio for the poorer child.
-The IGE indicates, in other words, that absolute mobility (as a percent change from childhood income) tends to be less upward or more downward for the richer child than for the poorer child.
-As a result of this individual absolute mobility, inequality between rich and poor children tends to be lower in adulthood than it was in childhood.
+Specifically, the IGE tells us, roughly, that children whose incomes start out s percent apart will tend to end up e percent apart, on average.64 Equivalently, it indicates that the ratio of adulthood incomes between children who grew up rich and poor tends to be lower by a factor of f compared with the ratio of their childhood incomes.
+And that is equivalent to saying that the ratio of adulthood-to-childhood income for the richer child tends to be lower by a factor of f compared with the ratio for the poorer child.65 The IGE indicates, in other words, that absolute mobility (as a percent change from childhood income) tends to be less upward or more downward for the richer child than for the poorer child.
+As a result of this individual absolute mobility, inequality between rich and poor childhood.